Julius-88/naprapath-martin-strandberg/README.md

 ## Credit

 ### Content
-- The original site that the owner owns is this: [Martin Strandberg](http://www.naprapatmartinstrandberg.se/)
+- The original website that the owner has is this: [Martin Strandberg](http://www.naprapatmartinstrandberg.se/)
     - Since the idea was to create a new website for him, I used some of his text as a base and altered them.
-I used what information he had given about his treatments and filled out the rest using Wikipedia.
+I used what information he had given about his treatments and filled out the rest using Wikipedia and my own custom text.

 - I used a code-along project we did with Code Institute as a base reference point to structure the code.
     - It is called [Love Running](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode)
     - The animation effect on the hero image was taken from this project.

 - I used a real site for inspiration for the design of the website. [naprapatklinik018](https://naprapatklinik018.se/)
-    - I tried to imagine what the owner of the site

 I have used a combination of [MDN Web Docs](https://developer.mozilla.org/en-US/), [W3schools](https://www.w3schools.com/) and [Code Institute's](https://codeinstitute.net/se/) learning program to learn about various code and how they should be implemented.

 ### Media

-- All pictures were taken from the owner's Facebook page and [Pexels](https://www.pexels.com/sv-se/) and modified with [I Love IMG](https://www.iloveimg.com/)
+- All pictures were taken from the owner's [Facebook Page](https://www.facebook.com/people/Naprapat-Nordic-Wellness-%C3%85kersberga/100063561190738/) and [Pexels](https://www.pexels.com/sv-se/) and modified with [I Love IMG](https://www.iloveimg.com/)